vygr/ChrysaLisp/STATUS.md

 ![](./screen_shot.png)

-Taken a detour to start a C++ version of ChrysaLisp to directly compare with my hand rolled compiler and format.
+Took a detour to create a C++ version of ChrysaLisp to directly compare with my hand rolled compiler and format.
+The Lisp side of that project is now done and can build the full OS from the same source files.

-Also this should be easier to intergrate with third party libs and host OS's.
+Based on commparison builds of the ChrysaLisp OS source using its own compiler/assembler and the C++ version, ChrysaLisp native is around 2.5x faster than the Clang C++ version.

+The C++ Lisp executable on its own is currently 279kb, while the entire ChrysaLisp OS including its compiler and Lisp and libraries, GUI etc, is 155kb.

 https://github.com/vygr/ChrysaLisp-